Skip to content

 • Ensure the charger’s magnets align properly with your Apple Watch’s back.

-• Even if using a third-party stand, use original or a certified cable.
+• Even if using a third-party stand, use the original or certified cable.

 (Resolved) Apple Watch Slow/ Stuck Charging

-There were some handy ways to fix Apple Watch is not charging or is stuck at 80 percent.
-Turning off optimized charging and charging the watch in a cool environment will fix the issue for most people.
+This is how you can fix an Apple Watch that is not charging or is stuck at 80 percent.
+Turning off optimized charging, disabling the 80% limit, and charging the watch in a cool environment will fix most people’s issues.
 Anyways, what worked for you?
 Let us know via comments.
 Stay tuned for more such informative stuff.

 nv-author-image